hackoregon/civicu-pythonii-summer-2017/lessons/15-Exam/exam.md

 ### Code Challenge 3

-Write a "unittest" that checks that each of the answers in your answer `exam.MY_ANSWERS` are what you intended.
+Create a file called `test_exam.py` and write a "unittest" that checks that each of the answers in your answer `exam.MY_ANSWERS` are what you intended.